 Opportunity Zones are economically challenged communities in Ohio that qualify for the Opportunity Zones program.
 Communities that meet the criteria outlined in the 2017 Tax Cuts and Jobs Act are rich targets for Ohio commercial real estate investors.

 A quarter of low-income communities that meet the program guidelines in Ohio can be designated as real estate Opportunity Zones.
-Any community that meets the guidelines can maintain its designation for ten years.
-Investors that are committed to real estate opportunities can receive access to capital gains tax incentives.
+Any community that meets the guidelines can maintain its designation for a period of ten years.
+Investors who are committed to real estate opportunities can receive access to capital gains tax incentives.

 How to Find Opportunity Zones – Columbus, Ohio